SpencerJobe/TypesJS/README.md

 types.check(msg2,TMessage,true);

 ```
-Check out the [Types](#types) section for details on each type.
-Check out the [Functions](#functions) for more information on the `types.check` function and the other helper functions provided by TypesJS

 &nbsp;

-&nbsp;
+#### Checking arguments passed to a function
 You can also use a custom type to check arguments passed to a function by using the `types.checkArgs` function.
-This give you an easier way to test the provided arguments.
+This gives you an easier way to test the provided arguments.
+Check out the [Functions](#functions) for more information on the `types.checkArgs` function and the other helper functions provided by TypesJS.
 ```javascript

   var TMyArgs = {